 Acupuncture has been used for thousands of years to reduce joint pain, swelling, and stiffness which comes from arthritis.
-Acupuncture not only treats symptoms, like taking a painkiller, but also corrects imbalances in the body, thereby, allowing the body to heal itself.
+Acupuncture not only treats symptoms, like taking a painkiller, but also works to naturally reduce inflammation in the body.

-Acupuncture works to relieve pain and stiffness of arthritis by stimulating the release of natural pain relievers in the brain called opioids.(1)
+Acupuncture works to relieve pain and stiffness of arthritis in many ways.
+First, acupuncture stimulates the release of natural pain relievers in the brain called opioids.(1)

 Electro-acupuncture relieves arthritis pain

-Electro-acupuncture is used to augment the pain relieving and anti-inflammatory aspects of acupuncture.
-Electro-acupuncture is very similar to traditional acupuncture.
-It provides an additional small amount of electrical stimulation to the acupuncture needles.
-The electrical stimulation enhances muscle relaxation and the release of natural pain killers in the body, as well as decreasing inflammation.
+Electro-acupuncture is used to enhance the pain relieving and anti-inflammatory aspects of acupuncture.
+Electro-acupuncture is very similar to traditional acupuncture but provides an additional small amount of electrical stimulation to the acupuncture needles.
+The electrical stimulation enhances muscle relaxation and the release of natural pain killers in the body, as well as aids in the decreasing inflammation.

 Electro-acupuncture is very frequently used for arthritis, as well as other chronic pain and inflammatory conditions.
 Pain relief with electro-acupuncture can be so dramatic it has been used for certain types of surgery in China.(5)